-Per federal regulations, 34 CRF Parts 668, 682 and 685, any student who receives financial aid and withdraws from all classes prior to completing 60% of the semester/program and/or course will be required to repay a portion of all federal financial aid received.
-At Columbia College, this includes the Federal Pell Grant and Federal Supplemental Educational Opportunity Grant (FSEOG) programs.
+Per federal regulation, 34 CRF Parts 668, 682, and 685, any student who receives financial aid funds and drops units or withdraws from all classes prior to completing more than 60% of the semester, will be required to pay back a portion of the grant funds to the federal government.
+Students who owe Return of Title IV funds are ineligible to receive additional federal financial assistance from any college or university until satisfactory repayment arrangements have been made.